Santander Edge Saver review: earn 6% interest

 Of course if you have the joint account instead you can open two Edge saver accounts and pay just one fee.
 Then the rate starts to improve, as this table below shows.

-The amount saved is the cumulative amount across two savers, even though you’d only have up to £4,000 in each one.
+The amount saved is the cumulative amount across two savers, even though you’d only be allowed up to £4,000 in each one.

 Amount savedAnnual InterestInterest after £36 feeEffective interest rate